bgaldino/sm-quickstart/README.md

 These scripts set up two default connected apps for you to facilitate your setup of the collection:

-The **Postman** connected app is for you to use to connect Postman or another REST client of your choice.
-Please reference the consumer key and secret from the **Postman** connected app in your org to use in your collection environment variables.
+The **Revenue Cloud Postman** connected app is for you to use to connect Postman or another REST client of your choice.
+Please reference the consumer key and secret from the **Revenue Cloud Postman** connected app in your org to use in your collection environment variables.

-The **Salesforce** connected app is for the Mock Payment Gateway and other configured services used during development and testing.
+The **Revenue Cloud Salesforce** connected app is for the Mock Payment Gateway and other configured services used during development and testing.
+It is also used for named credential authentication for the **sm** customer community.
+The consumer key and secret from the **Revenue Cloud Salesforce** connected app must be entered in the **SF** Auth.
+Provider in setup.
+The **Revenue Cloud Subscription Management** Named Credential must be edited and saved with no changes to initiate authentication using the **SF** Auth.
+Provider after the key and secret have been added and saved.

+The **SM/B2B Commerce Connected App** is for authentication in the **b2bsm** B2B Commerce Storefront.
+The consumer key for this connected app must be added to the **Consumer Key** custom metadata entry in **RSM Connector Configuration** Custom Metadata Types in Setup.